FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-12.md

 MLRsearch Specification prescribes Regular Search Results and recommends corresponding search completion conditions.

-{::comment}

-    MB51: Does this also cover "abort" (before completion) to handle some error conditions?
-            Or this is more a "stop execution"?

-    VP: Add sentences about regular exits, irregular errors and user aborts?

-    MK: Stop execution of the search.

-{:/comment}

 Irregular Search Results are also allowed, they have different requirements and their corresponding stopping conditions are out of scope.